Mirantis/fuel-docs/pages/install-guide/networks.rst

   vboxnet1 - 172.16.1.1/24,
   vboxnet2 - 172.16.0.1/24.

-For the demo environment on VirtualBox, the first network adapter is used to run Fuel network traffic, including PXE discovery.
+For the demo environment on VirtualBox, the first network adapter is used to run Fuel Admin network traffic, including PXE discovery.

 To access the Horizon and OpenStack RESTful API via Public network from the host machine, it is required to have route from your host to the Public IP address on the OpenStack Controller.